Globe

 with the inspection number 5 below.

-pictures from: The Pirates Lair
+pictures courtesy: The Pirates Lair

 Marks with the place-name 'SHELTON' are from 1934 onwards: